Smarthinking

-Smarthinking is an academic online tutoring service, provided by Pearson Education.
-The service provides on-demand support from tutors in over 25 subjects.
-Smarthinking uses a pedagogical approach along with whiteboard interface technology to connect students and tutors.
+Smarthinking was an academic online tutoring service, provided by Pearson Education.
+The service provided on-demand support from tutors in over 25 subjects.
+Smarthinking used a pedagogical approach along with whiteboard interface technology to connect students and tutors.
+After over 20 years, the service closed in August 2023.

 Smarthinking launched in 1999 to provide real-time assistance for students in postsecondary education.
 In 2007, Smarthinking was honored with the Software & Information Industry Association (SIIA) CODie award for Best Instruction Solutions for Students at Home.